-Council Constitution & Rules and Regulations
+c) Council Constitution & Rules and Regulations

 The Constitution sets out the roles and responsibilities of officers and Members.
-It provides details about how decisions are made and who can make them.
+It provides details about how decisions were made and who could make them.
 It also contains the rules for managing our finances and resources effectively.
-The Strong Leader and Cabinet model provides clear accountability and effective leadership and decision making driving forward service delivery.
-The Assembly retains some strategic decision-making powers such as the budget framework.
+The Strong Leader and Cabinet model provided clear accountability, effective leadership and decision making that drove forward service delivery.
+The Assembly retained some strategic decision making powers such as the budget framework.

-Where a key decision is due to be made the Council publishes details in the forward plan prior to the decision making meeting.
-These meetings are open to the public unless exclusion is necessary for reasons of confidentiality under the Local Government Act 1972.
-The Monitoring Officer ensures that the Constitution is reviewed at least annually.
-In the coming year a more extensive review will be conducted for the purposes of:
+Where key decisions were due to be made the Council published details in the Forward Plan prior to the decision making meeting.
+Those meetings were open to the public unless exclusion was necessary for reasons of confidentiality under the Local Government Act 1972.
+The Monitoring Officer ensured that the Constitution was reviewed at least annually.
+In the last year achievements have been made in terms of:

-- Updating financial procedure rules - Introducing a budget setting framework - Reviewing overview and scrutiny report procedures - Updating general meeting procedures - Responding to legislative changes to the ethical governance and standards frameworks - Addressing concerns about the clarity and robustness of the scheme of delegation - Clarifying Members' roles in representing the Council on outside bodies - Making the structure clearer and simpler to use
+- Updating financial procedure rules; - Introducing a budget setting framework; - Reviewing overview and scrutiny report procedures; - Updating general meeting procedures; - Responding to legislative changes to the ethical governance and standards frameworks; - Addressing concerns about the clarity and robustness of the scheme of delegation; - Clarifying Members' roles in representing the Council on outside bodies; - Making the structure clearer and simpler to use.

-The Council's rules and regulations form part of the Constitution.
-There is a scheme of delegation for officers.
-They state who is authorised to make decisions in particular areas.
-Alongside this, the Council has financial regulations which provide details of officers' responsibilities relating to income, expenditure, internal control, risk management and partnerships.
-To support officers when they are making purchases the Council has developed a code of procurement practice.
-These are all kept under review with a number of mechanisms in place to ensure compliance.
+The Council's rules and regulations formed part of the Constitution and there was a scheme of delegation for officers.
+This stated who was authorised to make decisions in particular areas.
+Alongside this, the Council had financial regulations which provided details of officers' responsibilities relating to income, expenditure, internal control, risk management and partnerships.
+To support officers when they made purchases, the Council developed a code of procurement practice.
+These were all kept under review with a number of mechanisms in place to ensure compliance.

-The Council has the following statutory officers: Chief Executive (Head of Paid Service), Corporate Director of Finance and Resources (as Section 151 Officer) and Divisional Director of Legal and Democratic Services (Monitoring Officer), each of whom has the power to refer matters to Assembly if a breach of any regulation has occurred or anticipated.
-The Council must also appoint a Director of Education role and a Director of Adult Social Services which are currently filled by the Corporate Director of Children's Services and Corporate Director of Adult and Community Services respectively.
+The Council had the following statutory officers: Chief Executive (Head of Paid Service); Divisional Director of Finance (Section 151 Officer - now the Chief Finance Officer) and Head of Legal and Democratic Services (Monitoring Officer), each of whom has the power to refer matters to Assembly if a breach of any regulation has occurred or was anticipated.
+The Council must also appoint a Director of Education role and a Director of Adult Social Services role which is currently filled by the Corporate Director of Children's Services and Corporate Director of Adult and Community Services respectively

 The Council's financial arrangements fully conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
-As Chief Financial Officer (CFO), the Corporate Director of Finance and Resources is a key member of the Corporate Management Team and is responsible for the proper administration of the Council's financial arrangements and leads a fully resourced and suitably qualified finance function.
-The CFO is actively involved in and able to bring influence to bear on all material business decisions to ensure immediate and long term implications, opportunities and risks, are fully considered and in alignment with the Medium Term Financial Strategy
+As Chief Financial Officer (CFO), the Corporate Director of Finance and Resources and then the Divisional Director of Finance were key members of the Corporate Management Team.
+They were responsible for the proper administration of the Council's financial arrangements and led a fully resourced and suitably qualified finance function.
+The CFO was actively involved in and able to bring influence to bear on all material business decisions to ensure immediate and long term implications, opportunities and risks, were fully considered and in alignment with the Medium Term Financial Strategy.

-Risk management
+d) Risk management

-Delivering services in an increasingly litigious and risk averse society, risk management is a tool for exploiting opportunities as well as safeguarding against potential threats.
-Risk management promotes innovation in support of strategic objectives, to take an innovative approach to service delivery - opening the door to the possibility of taking risks to achieve positive outcomes.
-Proper risk assessment enables us to make informed decisions about the challenges and risks that we want to take on, and can help us to target our resources to achieve the best possible results.
+Risk management is essential for the Council to be effective in realising its priorities and was well embedded within the Council in 2012/13.
+It promoted innovation in support of strategic objectives- opening the door to the possibility of taking risks to achieve positive outcomes.
+Proper risk assessment enabled informed decisions about the challenges and risks to be taken on, and helped the Council to target its resources to achieve the best possible results with value for money in resources used.